-6. Select the type of backup that you want this policy to perfor

-- Full Backup.
-Backs up all files - Incremental Backup.
-Backs up - Differential backup - Cumulative backup - User Backup.
+- 6. Select the type of backup that you want this policy to perform. - Full Backup.
+Backs up all files specified in the file list. - Incremental Backup.
+Backs up all changed files specified in the file list. - Differential backup - Cumulative backup - User Backup.
 Enables the user to initiate a backup on their own. - 7.
 Click Next.
 The Rotation window appears. - 8.
 Select how often you want this backup policy to run for a full or incremental backup.
 In addition, you can select the retention period for the backups. - 9.
 Click Next.
 The Start Window interface appears.